rgrokett/rogue-captive/README.md

 Once active, you can still SSH into the Pi using Putty or ssh by connecting to the pi@10.1.1.1 via WiFi (you don't need to "sign in", just close your browser.)

+Collected data in JSON format is logged to http://10.1.1.1/data.txt

 See the [CaptivePortal.pdf](/CaptivePortal.pdf) document for details on this hardware and software addition.

 ## BASIC INSTALLATION
 Using a fresh install of Rasbian Stretch Lite: